 Ambien takes effect quickly, usually within fifteen minutes.
 It also has a short elimination half-life, which means that half the Ambien in a patient’s system will be eliminated within two to three hours.
 Although it is less habit-forming than many other medications, Ambien still has the potential for misuse.
-Call our trained consultants at 1-888-439-3435 to find an Ambien treatment center in your area if you or someone you love can’t stop using it.
+Call our trained consultants at 1-888-439-3435 Who Answers? to find an Ambien treatment center in your area if you or someone you love can’t stop using it.

 Signs That You Are Addicted to Ambien

 An addiction to Ambien can occur through two general paths.
 The first occurs when a patient takes the drug as prescribed for a medical condition over a long period, typically more than six months.
 Doctors are aware of Ambien’s potential for addiction and will normally monitor the patient’s usage closely.
 A patient who runs out of Ambien too soon may be taking the drug above the prescribed dose, which may indicate addiction.

 Ambien addiction can also occur through recreational use, in which the user takes the drug specifically to achieve a euphoric effect.
 Recreational users often crush the pills into a powder and inhale it, which provides a much stronger effect.
 To enjoy the effect, users may also resist falling asleep.
 Some Ambien users also combine Ambien with alcohol to further enhance its effects.
 This practice is especially dangerous.